Product

 9. Sightsavers

-• The use of impactful images and graphics aids in conveying the urgency and importance of their work.
+• The use of impactful images and graphics helps convey the urgency and importance of their work.

-• Compelling stories, like that of Sanjit, create an emotional connection with the audience.
+• Compelling stories, like Sanjit’s, create an emotional connection with the audience.

 • User-friendly layout makes it easy for visitors to learn about the charity and how to get involved.